PatzEdi/InfinityCoins/README.md

 # User Notice:

  **This is my very first machine learning project.
 Since I am still learning machine learning and am at the start of it, this is a very early start and is a work in progress.
-Currently, I am suspecting that the conditional GAN is mode collapsing after too many iterations.
-I am trying to fix this, so if you have an suggestions, create an issue, I would love to hear what your solution may be!**
+Currently, I am suspecting that the GAN is mode collapsing after too many iterations.
+I am trying to fix this, so if you have any suggestions, create an issue, I would love to hear what your solution may be!**

  To solve mode collapse, I have currently tried these strategies:
  - Implementing a random seed through either numpy or torch.